Family of High-Chern-Number Orbital Magnets in Twisted Rhombohedral Graphene: Conclusion

 It is instructive to compare our results with multi-RhG aligned to hBN.
 In that case, alignment produces an isolated flat Chern band with $C=1$, independent of layer number, in contrast to our twisted 1+$n$ systems where the Chern number scales with the rhombohedral block thickness.
 We note that in our case, the mono/multi-RhG twist interface provides a well-defined moiré potential free from the sublattice ambiguity of hBN, allowing a straightforward comparison with theoretical calculations.
 In fact, the observed layer-dependent Chern hierarchy is in agreement with predictions of single-particle band model calculations, which remain qualitatively unchanged after introduction of Coulomb interactions at a mean-field level.
 These findings highlight the distinct roles of moiré potential and interlayer hybridization in determining topological band structures in graphene-based systems.

-Moving forward, it is interesting to explore smaller twist angles especially in $(1+4)$ and $(1+5)$ systems, where it has been shown that fractional states more likely emerge at a large moiré wavelength in RhG/hBN systems~\cite{huo2025does}.
+Moving forward, it is promising to explore smaller twist angles in $(1+n)$ systems, where the flatter band can promote correlation effect favorable for fractional states to emerge (Extended Data~\ref{fig:ED9}).
 Future extensions to multilayer configurations such as 2+3, 2+4, or 2+5 rhombohedral graphene will be particularly intriguing, as bilayer or thicker rhombohedral graphene can host isolated flat bands tunable by displacement field, providing a promising route to further enhance correlations in the topological bands~\cite{phong2025coulomb}.
 These systems could offer an ideal setting for realizing fractional states in high-Chern-number bands.
 Furthermore, given the plethora of unconventional superconductivity observed in rhombohedral graphene~\cite{seo2025family,kumar2025superconductivity,morissette2025superconductivity,nguyen2025hierarchy,deng2025superconductivity,kumar2025pervasive,guo2025flat}, creating lateral junctions to couple high-Chern-number insulators with superconductivity could open new opportunities for non-Abelian statistics and topological superconductivity~\cite{choi2025superconductivity,rontynen2015topological}.

 \textit{Note: During the preparation of this manuscript, we became aware of a related study on twisted 1+5 rhombohedral graphene~\cite{liu2025diverse}.}

 \ifshowfullcontent